Clicky

 Pears are ready to harvest when they are soft to the touch and the skin is slightly yellow.

 Thanks for visiting how to dehydrate pears.
 I hope you learned a lot about pears, the different kinds, and where and how to grow them.
-Please feel free to share this info with your friends.
+Please feel free to share this info with your pear-loving friends.

 The more people know about how to dehydrate pears - and food in general - the better.
 It's time to put food away for long-term storage, especially in inflationary times, right?
 Right!